videosdk-live/videosdk-docs/docs/guide/prebuilt-video-calling/features/screenshare.md

 slug: screenshare
 ---

-Whenever any participant wants to share either the complete screen, a specific window or, a browser tab, they can simply do it with videoSDK Meeting.
+Screen sharing allows any participant who wants to share either the complete screen, a specific window or, a browser tab during the meeting.
-For Mobile Devices a complete screen will be share.

-This guide will provide an overview of how to use enable and disable Screen Share in a meeting.

-1. **Enable Screen Share** - By using `enableScreenShare()` function, a participant can publish screen stream to other participants.
-2. **Disable Screen Share** - By using `disableScreenShare()` function, a participant can stop publishing screen stream to other participants.
-3. **Toggle Screen Share** - A participant can enable / disable screen share using `toggleScreenShare()` function.

-### Enable, Disable And Toggle Screen Share
+### Screen Share Attributes

+- **screenShareEnabled**: If it is true, then screen share button will be visible on top bar of the meeting.
+If it is false, then screen share button won't be available on top bar of the meeting.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';